Dr Anna Topakas

 -

-I am a member of the Institute of Work Psychology (IWP) research centre within the Sheffield University Management School and the University-wide Centre for Loneliness Studies.
+I am a member of the Institute of Work Psychology (IWP) research centre within the Sheffield University Management School.

 Prior to joining the University of Sheffield in 2012, I held a Research Associate position at Aston University, Birmingham, where I also completed my PhD in the domain of leadership and teamworking.